BleedingXiko/GhostHub/README.md

 > 📌 **Automatic Media Categories**: The container auto-generates categories for anything mounted under `/media`.
 >
-> 🌐 **Tunneling**: Cloudflare Tunnel works, but free accounts can auto-shutdown tunnels after a few minutes.
+> 🌐 **Tunneling**: Tunnels are now managed through the web UI.
+Cloudflare Tunnel works, but free accounts can auto-shutdown tunnels after a few minutes.
 >
 > 🐳 **Pull from DockerHub** (if you don't want to build locally):
 > ```bash
-> docker pull bleedingxiko/ghosthub:latest
+> docker pull dhux/ghosthub:latest
 > ```

 #### Docker Commands